oleystack/state/README.md

 ## State props

 The state hook allows you to pass any arguments into the context.
-It can be some initial state or you could even return it and pass it through to the components via props.
+It can be some initial state or you could even return it and pass it through to the components.
 All state prop changes will update the context and trigger component re-rendering **only when necessary**.

 ```tsx
 const [UserProvider, useUser] = state(